juntaoduan/Optiver-volatility-prediction/README.md

 ## General info

-The project is meant to compare classical Time Series models, such as ARIMA method with the recently emerged transformer model.

 Major steps involved in classical time series analysis were as follow :
 * STEP: 1 - Data Cleaning
 * STEP: 2 - Transformation, Feature engineering